 In ancient times, the emperor was said to be a son of Heaven as his supreme power was bestowed by heaven.
 The emperors’ residence on earth was built as a replica of the Purple Palace where God was thought to live in Heaven.

-It is also famous as the Palace Museum and Gu Gong for the Chinese people and many tourists abroad.
+It is also famous as the Palace Museum and 故宫 for the Chinese people and many tourists abroad.
 It took 14 years to build it for the first time during the reign of Emperor Chengzu in the Ming Dynasty (1368-1644).
 Ancient Chinese Astronomers believed that the Heavenly Emperor lived in the Purple Palace because the Purple Star (Polaris) was regarded as the center of heaven.
-As a result, the Palace for the emperor in it was called the Purple City.
+As a result, the Palace of the Emperor in it was called the Purple City.
 It was forbidden for ordinary people to enter without the special permission of the emperor.
-That’s why it was named as 'The Forbidden City' which is short for 'The Purple Forbidden City'.
+That’s why it was named 'The Forbidden City' which is short for 'The Purple Forbidden City'.

-Actually there are more than 8,700 rooms surrounded by a 52-meter-wide moat and a 10-meter-high wall.
+There are a total of 9,999 and a half rooms of various types in the Forbidden City surrounded by a 52-meter-wide moat and a 10-meter-high wall.
 The wall has a gate on each side.
 The distance between the south Meridian Gate (Wumen) and the North Gate of Divine Prowess (Shenwumen) is 961 meters (1,051 yards), while the distance between the east and west gates is 753 meters (823 yards).
 What’s more, there are distinctive and well-structured towers on the curtain wall of the four corners.
 They offer views from inside and outside the palace.

 Visit must-sees in China golden triangle, immerse in Tibetan culture, and enjoy the fantastic Yangtze River cruise.